associative-connection/associative-connection.github.io/themes/necrounicorn/archetypes/default.md

 tags: []
 # seires
 series: []
-# Top image for the post
+# Top image for the post: /en/images/posts/test/cover.jpg
 image: ""
-# Hide from home page
+# Hide from home and other main page
+hideFromCenter: false
+# Hide from archive page
+hideFromArchives: false
+# Hide from everything but the archive
-hideFromHomePage: false
+hideFromSection: false
 ---

 <!--more-->